SamMcFly/plex-overseerr-backup/README.md

 **Automatic Solution (Recommended):**
 Configure Radarr and Sonarr URLs/API tokens in the Settings tab.
 When you enable Force Mode during restore, the tool will automatically:
 1. Clear entries from Overseerr
-2. Clear movie entries from Radarr
+2. Trigger searches in Radarr for missing movies
-3. Clear series entries from Sonarr
+3. Trigger searches in Sonarr for missing episodes
-4. Submit fresh requests
+4. Submit fresh requests to Overseerr

 **Manual Solution:**
 If you prefer not to configure Radarr/Sonarr integration: